 As the Elite 250 closes in on its 30th anniversary, it has proven itself as a both an icon of the 80’s scooter era and a classic example of Honda reliability.
 While riding an older scooter might not suit everyone, The Elite 250 is one of the easier ones to live with as it’s a very simple yet rugged design that typically requires little attention once it’s running well.
 The typical complaints about an Elite 250 are the lackluster front drum brake, and the nervous handling at high speeds caused the small tires and short wheelbase.
 The Helix with its longer wheelbase, larger tires and front disc brake is the better scooter for regular high speed use.

 With the underseat storage area and new engine, the final Elite 250 models (’89-’90) are the best ones to own, but they don’t have the same 80’s vintage look as the earlier generation.
-1983 to 1987 was the peak years of 80’s scooter popularity, so it’s quite hard to find good examples of the second generation Elite 250.
+1983 to 1987 was the peak years of 80’s scooter popularity, so it’s hard to find good examples of the second generation Elite 250.

 The primary competition at the time was Yamaha’s Riva 180 / 200 scooter, which was offered from 1983 to 1991.
 The Elite 250 has a history of being the more reliable scooter, but there seems to be more examples out there of the large Riva’s.
 Top speed and milage is about the same, as the Riva’s were quite fast for their size.
 The other scooter to consider from this era was Honda’s Helix.
-The longer and lower design of that scooter meant it had more storage and was better suited for long days on the open road.
+The longer and lower design of that scooter meant it had more storage for long days on the open road.